iw30/SMS-Spam-Detection/README.md

 # Project Description

 In this project, I will build a predictive model that will accurately detech which texts are spam using Phyton.
+The accuracy of the model reaches up to 95.4%.

 # Dataset